 PE is taken by all pupils and, as well as the seasonal sports of hockey, netball, athletics, rounders and tennis, a wide range of leisure opportunities are available including trampoline, badminton, table tennis, gymnastics, dance and self-defence.

 The sports fixture list is guaranteed to be packed with a full programme of inter-school matches, as well as inter-house competitions.

-Gifted and Talented girls are identified according to teacher nominations and baseline data and a list of names is distributed to all members of staff.
+High Flyer students are identified according to teacher nominations and baseline data and a list of names is distributed to all members of staff.
 Tasks with significant stretch and challenge are then delivered across the curriculum to meet the needs of our most able students.

-Individual and personalised gifted and talented plans are set up for all students who have been identified, in order to maximise their individual strengths.
+Individual and personalised plans are set up for all students who have been identified, in order to maximise their individual strengths.
 These girls are targeted to further their knowledge and are encouraged to host lunch-time presentations followed by question and answer sessions, to members of the Leadership team and staff.
 Recent topics have included talks on Gravity, Four Fundamental Forces, Black Holes and the Large Hadron Collider.